The Torres del Paine W Trek was one of our favorite hikes to date.

 HOW TO GET HERE - BEFORE THE HIKE

 There are multiple ways to get to Torres del Paine National Park, which you can check out here.
 Almost all of them require a few flights, a bus ride, and car ride.
-With OneSeed as your guide, you are responsible for getting to Punta Arenas.
+With OneSeed as your guide (use LOCAL10 when booking for 10% off), you are responsible for getting to Punta Arenas.
 Once you arrive, a guide meets you at the airport and they take care of everything else.

 When we landed in Punta Arenas, our guide Roberto was waiting for us with snacks in hand.
 We munched on them as he gave us an overview of the next 5 days we’d be spending together.
 Then we hopped onto a 3-hour bus ride to Puerto Natales and checked in to a hostel.
 We enjoyed dinner on our own at the restaurant attached to the hostel then got a good nights rest.